Aravind0066/Sith-StudyFlow/README.md

 ## 🧩 Problem Statement

-As a student, I was frustrated switching between:
+As students, we often juggle multiple tools:

-- 🎧 Spotify for music,
+- 🎧 **Spotify** for music
-- 📝 Excel/Notion for schedules and task tracking,
+- 📝 **Notion/Excel** for schedules and task tracking
-- 🤖 ChatGPT for help with questions.
+- 🤖 **ChatGPT** for questions and productivity help

-So I decided to **combine all three** into a **single app** that integrates:
+Constantly switching between them felt fragmented and inefficient.
+So, we decided to combine all three into one unified platform:

 > 🎶 Mood-based music + 🗓️ Productivity planner + 🤖 AI assistant

-One of the key ideas was to detect the **user's mood dynamically from the chatbot conversation history** and play music that matches that mood automatically.

-> For example:
-> - If you're stressed or angry → play **intense** tracks
-> - If you're relaxed → play **calm** tracks
-> - If you're focused and asking many questions → play **focus** tracks

-Originally, we planned to **integrate with the Spotify API** so that the detected mood would **trigger playback of matching Spotify playlists**.
-However, due to time constraints, we currently include only a limited set of **local music files**.

-This is a **basic prototype** built during a hackathon and can be **scaled significantly** in the future.
+This is a **basic prototype** built during a **Star Wars-themed hackathon** and has **massive potential for future scaling**.

+> ⚠️ **Note:**
-> ⚠️ **Note:** Only limited local music tracks are included for now.
+> - Only limited local music tracks are available right now.
-Spotify API integration was attempted but not completed in time.
+> - Spotify API was attempted but couldn’t be integrated in time.
+> - The chatbot's mood-based history could eventually be used to **trigger dynamic playlist changes on Spotify** based on how the user feels — an idea for future development!

 ---

 ## 🌟 Features

 ### 1. 🤖 AI Chatbot (Groq API Powered)
-- Chat with an LLM assistant using **Groq’s blazing-fast API**.
+- Chat with a large language model using **Groq’s ultra-fast API**.
-- Memory-enabled session: remembers previous messages.
+- Built-in **memory support**: the bot remembers your past queries.
-- Session manager: rename, delete, and export chat logs.
+- Session manager with options to **rename, delete, and export chats**.
-- Clean conversational flow with emoji-enhanced replies.
+- Natural conversational tone with emojis, context understanding, and productivity intent tagging.

 > **Try this:**
 > 🗣️ “Add a schedule at 4PM to study DSA”